newtonmathematic/runwise-waitlist-final/RESEND_SETUP.md

 - The admin page is currently unprotected - consider adding authentication
 - Rate limiting is already implemented
-- Emails are sent in batches to respect limits
+- Emails are sent sequentially to respect limits

 ## 🐛 Troubleshooting